kdunee/intentguard/README.md

-# AILintTest
+# IntentGuard

-AILintTest is a Python testing library that uses Large Language Models to verify code properties through natural language assertions.
+IntentGuard is a Python library for verifying code properties using natural language assertions.
 It seamlessly integrates with popular testing frameworks like pytest and unittest, allowing developers to express complex code expectations in plain English while maintaining the structure of traditional test suites.

-## Why AILintTest?
+## Why IntentGuard?

 Traditional testing approaches often require extensive boilerplate code to verify complex properties.
-AILintTest bridges this gap by allowing developers to express sophisticated test cases in natural language, particularly useful for scenarios where writing conventional test code would be impractical or time-consuming.
+IntentGuard bridges this gap by allowing developers to express sophisticated test cases in natural language, particularly useful for scenarios where writing conventional test code would be impractical or time-consuming.

 ### Key Features